Quotient Limited (QTNT) CEO Franz Walt on Q4 2020 Results - Earnings Call Transcript

 In April 2019, we received the CE mark for our initial immunohematology microarray.
 This was a major milestone for the company as it represented the first CE mark for our MosaiQ platform.

-We successfully completed the US field trials for the initial Serological Disease Screening microarray, followed by a 510(NYSE:K) submission for the initial SDS microarray and our MosaiQ instrument.
+We successfully completed the US field trials for the initial Serological Disease Screening microarray, followed by a 510(K) submission for the initial SDS microarray and our MosaiQ instrument.

 In December 2019, we announced the concordance data of important tests of our MDS microarray against the Roche Cobas system.
 With approximately 900 samples we achieved an overall concordance of 98% versus Cobas and demonstrated 100% specificity and 95.1% sensitivity.